anikeshk/todo/README.md

 ![](screenshot.png)

 A simple todo application built using Node.js and TypeScript.

-This project has been developed to act as a **reference** for the CS 4530 "husksheets" project.
-It provided a basic structure for the code, and has the following features which are part of the "husksheets" project specification:
+It has the following features:

 1. Backend server in Node.js using TypeScript; API using REST protocol
 2. Frontend app using React and TypeScript